-With regards to Recommendation 4.1, The Board has established an Audit Committee, which currently consists of two non-executive directors, Jon Pilcher and Bruce Hewett.
-Jon chairs the Committee and has extensive financial qualifications and experience.
-The Audit Committee holds a majority of independent directors, although currently does not have three members.
-The Audit Committee met two times during the 2022 financial year and these meetings were attended by all members.
+With regards to Recommendation 4.1, The Board has established an Audit Committee, which currently consists of two non-executive Directors, Brendan York and Felicity McNeill.
+Brendan chairs the Committee and has extensive financial qualifications and experience.
+The Audit Committee does not comprise a majority of independent Directors and does not have not have a minimum three members.
+The Audit Committee met two times during the 2023 financial year and these meetings were attended by all members.
 The current Committee operates under a charter approved by the Board on the 19 October 2016, a summary of which is available on the BTC health website.

-It is responsible for undertaking a broad review of, ensuring compliance with, and making recommendations in respect of, the company's internal financial controls and legal compliance obligations.
+It is responsible for undertaking a broad review of, ensuring compliance with, and making recommendations in respect of, the Company's internal financial controls and legal compliance obligations.
 It is also responsible for:

-- review of audit assessment of the adequacy and effectiveness of internal controls over the company's accounting and financial reporting systems, including controls over computerised systems; - review of the audit plans and recommendations of the external auditors; - evaluating the extent to which the planned scope of the audit can be relied upon to detect weaknesses in internal control, fraud and other illegal acts; - review of the results of audits, any changes in accounting practices or policies and subsequent effects on the financial statements and make recommendations to management where necessary and appropriate; - review of the performance and fees of the external auditor; - oversight of legal compliance including trade practices, corporations law, occupational health and safety and environmental statutory compliance, and compliance with the Listing Rules of the ASX; - supervision of special investigations when requested by the Board;
+- review of audit assessment of the adequacy and effectiveness of internal controls over the Company's accounting and financial reporting systems, including controls over computerised systems; - review of the audit plans and recommendations of the external auditors; - evaluating the extent to which the planned scope of the audit can be relied upon to detect weaknesses in internal control, fraud and other illegal acts; - review of the results of audits, any changes in accounting practices or policies and subsequent effects on the financial statements and make recommendations to management where necessary and appropriate; - review of the performance and fees of the external auditor; - oversight of legal compliance including trade practices, corporations law, occupational health and safety and environmental statutory compliance, and compliance with the Listing Rules of the ASX; - supervision of special investigations when requested by the Board;